Davsan88/guidesAndNotes/React/react-useEffect()-guide.md

 2. Use the dependency array to control when the effect runs.
 3. Always clean up effects to prevent memory leaks.
 4. Split effects into multiple hooks for better readability.

+By mastering `useEffect`, you'll have the tools to handle most side effects in React applications efficiently.